UCLA-IRL/ndn-multi-party-signature/docs/multiparty-signing-protocol.md

 **Author**: Zhiyi Zhang, Siqi Liu

-**Versions**: v2 (Dec 23, 2020) obsolete v1 (Dec 15, 2020)
+**Versions**: v0.3 (Feb 4, 2021) obsolete v0.2 (Dec 23, 2020) v0.1 (Dec 15, 2020)

 ## Design Principles

 * Each signed packet, including a not-yet-aggregated signed packet, should be identified by a different name (unique packet, unique name).
 * The packets signed by signers can be merged into a single packet (that's why we use BLS).
 * Each aggregated packet should refer the signing information to the scheme and other information so that a verfier has enough knowledge to know which keys should be used in verification (key info is needed for a signature with complex semantics).
-* This library is a supporting library to multi-sign a packet based on the application needs, so our library aims to make minimum change to the application logic (e.g., name and content of packet to be signed).
+* This library is a supporting library to multi-sign a packet based on the application needs, so our library aims to make minimum interference to the application logic (e.g., name and content of packet to be signed).
+* Preserve the confidentiality of the unsigned command in the negotiation process.

 ## Overview